kbmclaren/ShipWreckedSailors/README.md

 # Baye's Theorem applied to the Shipwrecked Sailors problem.

+	## Project Purpose and Attribution:

+		My goal for this project is to read the book "Real World Python" by Lee Vaughn.
+		First, I copy his code, parsing the meaning myself as I go, and then read his explanation.
+		I also end up writing little tests throughout the code to make sure that the given code does what it is supposed to.
+		This co-writing of code is giving me exposure to how Vaughn uses the imported libraries, native Python packags, etc.
+		So I get practice with python and the application of Baye's Theorem.

 	## Virtual Environment Set Up

 		Python virtual environment created via venv.